zowe/docs-site/docs/user-guide/configure-certificates.md

 Review the above diagram to understand the certificates configuration decision flow and choose which options best apply to your use case:

-* If you have an existing certificate, you can import this certificate to the keystore.
-Nevertheless, if your certificates are self-signed and your target environment is production, you need to reconsider using this certificates and generate or acquire new one from a trustable CA.
+1. If you have an existing certificate, you can import this certificate to the corresponding key storage type depending on the certificates format.
+Answer Question

+However, before importing your certificates, check next point to make sure they correspond to the required protection and acceptability, according to the planned deployment environment (DEV, TEST, PROD).
    For more information, see [Import and configure an existing certificate](./import-certificates.md).

+2. If your existing certificates are self-signed and your target environment is production, we strongly recommend you acquire new ones from your trustable CA.

-* If you do not have an existing certificate, depending on your target environment type you can create one (self-signed option) or acquire a new on from a trusted CA.
+3. If you do not have an existing certificate, depending on your target environment type you can create one (self-signed option) or acquire a new on from a trusted CA.

 * If you plan to use z/OS keyring you'd need to generate JCEKS type of certificate.
 Contrary, if you prefer to store your certificates in a keystore/truststore pair, you'd need to generate PKCS12 type of certificate.